DarkN3ro/frontend-project-46/README.md

 2. Go to the directory with the cloned repository
 3. Run the command "make install"

-## Functional

-Support for input formats: yaml, json.

-Creating a report in the following formats:
-- stylish (default format)
-- plain text
-- json

-## How to Setup

-1. Clone repository
-2. Go to the directory with the cloned repository
-3. Run the command "make install"

-## Functional

-Support for input formats: yaml, json.

-Creating a report in the following formats:
-- stylish (default format)
-- plain text
-- json

-## How to Setup

-1. Clone repository
-2. Go to the directory with the cloned repository
-3. Run the command "make install"

 ## Calling the help information
 ```bash
 gendiff -h